Etta Is Betta Than Evvah!

-Etta Is Betta Than Evvah! is a studio album by Etta James, released in 1976.
+Etta Is Betta Than Evvah! is the twelfth studio album by Etta James, released in 1976.
 It was her final studio album for Chess Records.

 Critical reception

 AllMusic wrote that "the songs are just kind of generic: good-enough uptempo dance cuts and midtempo groovers, songs that give enough space for Etta but never really escape the confines of average '70s disco-oriented R&B." The Sunday Times wrote that the album "mixes tough funk and bluesy soul ballads."